KatTheGit/sylvan-row/assets/README.md

 ### 4.2.2.
 Temerity

 - **Primary** - The Subtle Art of a Rocket Launcher
-  - A three-hit combo:
-    - A short range attack
-    - A mid-range attack
-    - A difficult to hit long-range attack
-  - If you hit an opponent, you switch to the next attack.
-Hitting an opponent with the last attack doesn't switch attacks.
-Missing any attack resets it to the first one.
+  - A three-hit combo with each attack gaining in range, with the last one matching the range of snipers.
 - **Secondary** - Rocket Jump
   - Launch a rocket under yourself that damages opponents in an AOE and boosts you forward.
 - **Dash** - Hasty Dispatch